-Independent of the definition of the condition, many people with Asperger struggle in relationships and sometimes in the professional area as well.
+Many people with Aspergers struggle in relationships and sometimes in the professional area as well.
 The inability to efficiently communicate emotional content (or to perceive emotions accurately) is too much of a challenge.
+Sometimes, social isolation is felt intensly, on other occasions, close proximity to other people induces stress.
 In addition, partners struggle as well because of a lack of emotional awareness and sometimes a perceived lack of warmth in the relationship.

 Melbourne Cognitive Psychology is specialising on Adolescent and Adult Asperger Syndrome

-and is using the latest psychological techniques to arrive at an accurate diagnosis.
-The assessment process includes (1) an initial consultation, (2) several sessions for psychological testing, and (3) a summary session including a discussion of results and a report (if required).
+and is using the latest psychological techniques to arrive at an accurate assessment.
+The standard assessment process includes (1) an initial consultation, (2) several sessions for psychological testing, and (3) a summary session including a discussion of results and a report (if required).

 Cognitive Behavior Therapy